usc-isi-i2/kgtk/docs/import/import_ntriples.md

 ### Importing Booleans

-The boolean datatype has four values in an N-triples file:
+The XML Schema boolean datatype has four possible values in an N-triples file:
  * true (or 1)
  * false (or 0)